Azure-Samples/JavaScript-AI-Buildathon/02-local-to-azure/README.md

 ## 🧰 AI Foundry VS Code Extension

-To continue working with your deployed model in VS Code, you will need to install the AI Foundry VS Code extension, which will allow you to deploy and manage models in Azure AI Foundry without leaving your IDE.
+To continue working with your deployed model in VS Code, you will need to install the AI Foundry VS Code extension, which will allow you to deploy and manage models in Microsoft Foundry without leaving your IDE.

-1. Click on the **Extensions** icon in the left sidebar of Visual Studio Code, search for **Azure AI Foundry** and **install**.
+1. Click on the **Extensions** icon in the left sidebar of Visual Studio Code, search for **Microsoft Foundry** and **install**.

 2. Once installed, click on the **AI Foundry** icon in the left sidebar and click on **Set Default Project**.
 Select your project and expand the **Models** section.
 You should see your deployed model(s) listed there.